Vendor Risk Management Definition

 Of the various risks a vendor poses, there are some things you need periodic updates on, which are relevant only at certain points of a business relationship.
 If you’ve established a vendor’s credit worthiness at the beginning of the process, for example, you’ll likely feel quite comfortable about their financial standing during the rest of the process.
 This is a good example of how some elements of vendor risk management do not require continuous security monitoring.

 Cyber risk is unique in that things can happen on a moment's notice which could catastrophically damage your organization.
-You simply cannot rely on periodic or infrequent snapshots, cyber security audits, and assessments of your vendor’s health to understand vendor cyber risk.
-The thing that makes cybersecurity “special” is that it can pose financial, reputational, and legal risks.
+You simply cannot rely on periodic or infrequent snapshots, cyber security audits, and vendor assessments of cyber health to understand current and potential vendor risk.
+The thing that makes cybersecurity “special” is that it can pose functional, financial, reputational, and legal risks.

 Some losses from “traditional risks” can be easily and quickly recuperated.
-If a food and beverage vendor doesn’t show up one day to cater a meeting, you’re only dealing with a limited amount of loss.
+For example, if a food and beverage vendor doesn’t show up one day to cater a meeting, you’re only dealing with a limited amount of loss and little risk exposure for anything else.
 Or, if a vendor doesn’t complete a project to your expectations, there are reasonable steps you can take to remedy the situation without dramatically impacting the bottom line.